 In some cases tinnitus is caused by an internal or middle ear problem; a perforated eardrum, a plug of earwax, an infection or a benign tumor.
 Meniere’s syndrome, the labyrinthine infarction and acoustic trauma can also cause this problem.
 In most cases the tinnitus is often accompanied by some degree of hearing loss.

-In other cases, tinnitus can be caused by noises that emits the body itself and the doctor can hear them during an exploration.
+In other cases, tinnitus can be caused by noises that emit the body itself and the doctor can hear them during an exploration.
 These sounds can be synchronized with the heartbeat, which indicates that the cause could be circulatory or vascular type, but can also be caused by muscle contractions inside the ear or the surrounding areas.

 However, the cause of tinnitus can also be found in the brain.
 There are people who show an abnormal activation of brain areas responsible for processing sounds.
 In practice, these areas emit a continuous signal which is what causes the noise in the ears, almost always as a result of hearing loss.